 So near… so Var

-This key region epitomises the essence of the Côte d’Azur.
+key region epitomises the essence of the Côte d’Azur.
 From Hyères to Saint Raphael, there are countless picturesque fishing villages and quaint harbours, many now chic destinations complete with luxury yachts, harbour-side cafés, bustling beaches and high-end shops.
 Saint-Tropez has become synonymous with glitzy glamour, a haven for stylish sun worshippers, ever since the days of Brigitte Bardot and the first topless beaches.
 Reassuringly though, every morning, a fruit, vegetable and fish market takes place at the picturesque Place aux Herbes, near the port.

-Sheltered by the surrounding hills of vineyards and orchards, Nice is the largest city along the Côte d’Azur.
+Nice is the largest city along the Côte d’Azur.
 Its elegant centre brims with the shops and interesting restaurants of the Old Town, including the daily market on the Cours Saleya.
 And famously, there is the beautiful promenade, the Promenade des Anglais, which lines the bay of Nice and which forms a wide, level surface just inviting you to, well, promenade along of an evening.
 Built by the English aristocracy who popularised Nice and put it on the map in the 19th century, the promenade features colourful Venetian buildings and monumental buildings in Belle Epoque style.
 Drive along the numerous, twisting corniches, at various levels above the sea, and you’ll come across headlands overlooking stunning coves and incredible panoramic views at every turn.
 Inland and uphill you’ll discover small, sleepy villages, some well known like St Paul de Vence with its little shops and galleries lining narrow winding streets.
 Others seem unchanged by the modern world, despite being so close to the sophisticated cosmopolitanism of the resorts nearby.

 Antibes is an attractive town with a beautiful old centre, founded by the ancient Greeks.
 On the Cours Massena every morning one of the best markets in the region takes place and Picasso once inhabited the Château Grimaldi, now a museum with about two hundred of his works.
 The Parc Thuret, a large botanical garden, offers wonderful walks and, for when the kids get just a little fractious, there are three zoos nearby: the Ile aux Oiseaux Magique, La Ferme du Far West and the impressive Marineland.